wendyverdonk93/docs/content/tools/second-chance/how-does-it-work.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: '.'
 ---
-When a customer initiates a payment, but does not finish it for any reason, MultiSafepay will send a Second Chance reminder email.
+When a customer initiates a payment but does not complete it, a Second Chance reminder email can be sent.
 Included in these emails, there is a payment link that will allow the customer to finalize the payment.
-The first Second Chance email is sent after **1 hour** and the second after **24 hours** after the initial transaction was started.
+The first Second Chance email can be sent after **1 hour** and the second after **24 hours** after the initial transaction was started.

 _**A Second Chance email can be sent as long as the email address of the customer is included in the transaction request.**_

 ## When is the Second Chance email excluded?

 **Transaction status**

 The transaction status indicates the payment status of the transaction, such as _Completed_, _Pending_ or _Rejected_.
 Once the transaction status is _Completed_, the amount of the transaction is added to your MultiSafepay balance.

 The Second Chance email cannot be activated and/or sent to the customer when the transaction status of the original transaction states: